daniel-strauss/blog/content/posts/information_theory_in_llm_theory.md

 We assumed in Theorem A.2 that $R,J$ are unrestricted, e.g. that they take every next token with positive probability.
 This assumption was necessary for the theorem to be true in general.
 (You could easily weaken it a bit by only restricting $R,J$ to be not dd and adapting Lemma A to use something weaker than irreducible.)
 Imagine $R$ would give for a word $w$ to be followed by a letter $x$ the probability zero and $T$ not.
 Then the optimal estimator would distinguish $T$ as soon as $x$ would follow after $w$.
 Does that mean it stays plausible that for a nondeterministic mixture of transformers that are limited to only taking one of the $k$ most likely letters as the next one, to be implemented as one transformer?
 I believe this is true only if all parameters of $R$ and $J$ are perfectly well known.
 As soon as there is some ambiguity in these parameters, we cannot be exactly sure which one is among the top $k$ next tokens, and suddenly, again, all tokens could appear with positive probability.
 But that's only a belief, and I do not provide any qualitative argument on that.

-Even though a sparse mixture of transformers cannot be implemented by a finite-horizon transformer, in my opinion, this does not reduce the plausibility of assuming that training data was generated by a sparse mixture of transformers, as was done in {{< cite "jeon2024information" >}}.
+Even though a sparse mixture of transformers cannot be implemented by a finite-horizon transformer, in my opinion, this does not reduce the plausibility of assuming that training data was generated by a sparse mixture of transformers, as was done in [@jeon2024information].
 I think this as, in my opinion, the finite horizon cannot capture all details of the text document distribution, as we saw in [Can we assume the existence of a transformer, generating all training documents?](#can-we-assume-the-existance-of-a-transformer-generating-all-training-documents).
 But it could also be a simplification that doesn't hurt in some scenarios, as is ignoring general relativity when designing an elevator.

 ### Does independence suffice for an upper bound of estimation error?